thomasjhook/launch-monitor/README.md

 # Golf Launch Monitor

-A professional-grade, open-source golf launch monitor built using a Raspberry Pi 5, high-speed camera, radar sensor, and infrared trigger system.
+A DIY golf launch monitor built using a Raspberry Pi 5, high-speed camera, radar sensor, and infrared trigger system.
 This project measures golf ball launch speed, launch angle, and spin rate using a combination of computer vision and radar signal processing.

 ---